 Members shall be required to complete a CITI program for biomedical research refresher every three (3) years.
-The PHRC Office shall provide all members shall be provided with new PHRC policies and guidance as well as any new and updated guidance documents from the FDA, OHRP, or other governing agencies.
+The PHRC Office shall provide all members with new PHRC policies and guidance as well as any new and updated guidance documents from the FDA, OHRP, or other governing agencies.
 Additionally, members shall receive copies of various external IRB-related publications, e.g., IRB, Human Research Report.
 Members shall be encouraged to attend local, regional, or national conferences each year.
-The cost of attending conferences shall be covered by Partners Human Research Affairs in accordance with the available budget.
+The cost of attending conferences shall be covered by Partners Human Research Affairs when funds are available in the budget.